 Item F. Plan year ending.
-Plan year means the calendar or fiscal year on which the records of the plan are kept.
+"Plan year" means the calendar or fiscal year on which the records of the plan are kept.
 Enter eight digits in month/date/year order.
 This number assists the IRS in properly identifying the plan and time period for which the Form 5330 is being filed.
-For example, a plan year ended

-March 31, 2007, should be shown as 03/31/2007.
+For example, a plan year ending March 31, 2007, should be shown as 03/31/2007.

 Item G. Plan number.
 Enter the three-digit number that the employer or plan administrator assigned to the plan.
+This three-digit number is used with the EIN entered on line B and is used by the IRS, the Department of Labor, and the Pension Benefit Guaranty Corporation as a unique 12-digit number to identify the plan.